-ANTIOCH -- Charles Brown, the first African-American athlete in a major college sport in a state from the former Confederacy before settling into a long career in public education in the Bay Area, died Sunday.
+ANTIOCH -- Charles Brown, the first African-American athlete in a major sport in the old Confederacy before settling into a long career in public education in the Bay Area, died Sunday.
 He was 83.

 Brown, who went to Texas Western College in El Paso in 1956 on an athletic scholarship to play basketball, helped desegregate college athletics.

-"Charles Brown was a historic figure in the integration of Division 1 college sports in the South," said Charles Martin, a historian at the University of Texas at El Paso (formerly Texas Western), in an interview with the El Paso Times. "(He) was not exactly Jackie Robinson for the integration of college sports -- but he was very close to it."
+"Charles Brown was a historic figure in the integration of Division 1 college sports in the South," said Charles Martin, a historian at University of Texas at El Paso (formerly Texas Western). "(He) was not exactly Jackie Robinson for the integration of college sports, but he was very close to it."

 Nolan Richardson, who will be inducted into the Naismith Memorial Basketball Hall of Fame in August, grew up in El Paso and watched Brown play.

-"He was my big idol," Richardson told the El Paso Times.
-"During those days, there weren't any black players we could go see on that level.
+"He was my big idol," Richardson said.
+"During those days there weren't any black players we could go see on that level.
 So I went to see him every chance I got.
 And he could play."

 Edgar Brown said his brother was good enough to play professional basketball, but that "was before they were letting a lot of black players in."

 Charles Brown, who never married, moved to the Bay Area and earned a master's degree in education from San Francisco State University.
-He worked for over 30 years with the San Francisco public school district, including educating teachers on using computers in the classroom and helping accredit school systems in California.
+He worked for over 30 years with the San Francisco public school district, most of it educating teachers on using computers in the classroom and accrediting school systems.